thorstenrie/ts-seedbox/README.md

         $ ./setup-ts-seedbox.sh

 3. Run the start script to start a pod, the container and open the log output.
-A volume for session data is created and the download directory is mounted into the container
+The session data directory and the download directory are mounted into the container

         $ ./start-ts-seedbox.sh